Local: pain at injection site, local lipoatrophy or lipodystrophy with subcutaneous use

 Monitor thyroid function prior to and during therapy.
 May decrease T4 , radioactive iodine uptake, and thyroxine-binding capacity.
 Hypothyroidism necessitates concurrent thyroid replacement for growth hormone to be effective.
 Serum inorganic phosphorus, alkaline phosphatase, and parathyroid hormone may ↑ with somatropin therapy.

 Monitor blood glucose periodically during therapy.
-Diabetic patients may require ↑ insulin dose.
+Patients with diabetes may require ↑ insulin dose.

 Monitor for development of neutralizing antibodies if growth rate does not exceed 2.5 cm/6 mo.